cobuildlab/project-qa-docs/README.md

 ### 5. Continuos testing and Quality Assurance

 Is Cobuild Lab's philosophy that Testing and QA has to be a continuos process.
-Is the responsability of the Project Manager, in conjunction with the team to coordinate a batch of ready tickets
+Is the responsability of the Project Manager, in conjunction with the team to coordinate a batch of ready tickets to

 ### 6. Releases